 Thank you for your understanding during this time, you are an amazing group of people who we value very much.

-We are now operating temporarily with just one member of staff and are continuing with a scaled-down operation of our service.
 We are taking all necessary measures to ensure that we are able to deliver our online, email and telephone support during this difficult period.
-We cannot send leaflets or merchandise out in the post during the crisis.
 There may be delayed responses to enquiries depending on staff levels and their family’s health.

 As a final note, running events bring in a good level of income for us through the spring and summer months so we will see a decline in giving.
 These are uncertain times.
 However, we have robust financial planning in place and expect to weather this immediate storm as our overheads have always been low.
 There will be a financial impact though, particularly as more charities will turn to grant givers to replace this income in the place of running events, so we expect grant income to be more difficult to obtain.